gabeg805/atlasbar/README.md

 - Sometimes the volume icon mistakes a mocp pid, fix this

-- Add the WIN+LEFT and WIN+RIGHT to change tags
+- the tags reset to 1 sometimes

-- wifi does not seem to change...